How old are your tyres?

 Tyre age FAQs

-Look at the sidewall for the DOT code and read the last four digits.
-The first two are the week and the last two are the year of manufacture.
-For example, 3619 means the tyre was made in the 36th week of 2019.
-Enter that code above and this tool works out the exact age.
+To identify the tyre age, look for the DOT code on the tyre sidewall.
+The last four digits indicate the week and year of tyre production.
+For example, 3619 means the tyre was produced in the 36th week of the year 2019.
+You can enter the DOT code in the tool above to determine the production week and year.

-Where is the DOT code on a tyre?
+Where will I find the DOT code on my tyre?

 Do tyres expire if they are never used?